 When thinking about the difficulty of solving a computational problem, computer scientists just shave off the c because the limiting part is usually n: as numberOfCoins increases the upfrontCost is spread out over each coin.
 Eventually, the value of the rawMaterialsCost multiple of n becomes larger than the factional cost of c.

-To put this in more concrete terms, let’s consider the cost of attacking a physical Bitcoin protected by a holographic sticker.
-If you want to create your own physical coin you must first create a die, a metal etching of the coin that is used to make the impression:
+To put this in more concrete terms, let’s consider the cost of attacking a physical Casascius Bitcoin protected by a holographic sticker.
+If you want to create your own Casascius coin you must first create a die, a metal etching of the coin that is used to make the impression:

-Fiat money has the advantage in that the government issuing the money can arbitrarily fix the price of the minted coin well above the cost of production.
-With Bitcoin, each physical coin represents a wallet with an equivalent amount of funds, so each physical coin costs the face value of the minted coin in addition to it’s material costs:
+Governments issuing fiat money can arbitrarily fix the price of the minted coin well above the cost of production.
+With Bitcoin, each physical coin corresponds to a wallet with an equivalent amount of funds, so the production price for each physical coin costs the face value of the minted coin in addition to it’s material costs:

 - Fiat: upfrontCost + (rawMaterialsCost x numberOfCoins)

-- Crypto: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)
+- BTC: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)

-Protecting the face value of the coin has traditionally been handled by printing the public account number on the outside of the cryptographic seal and printing a secret key for that account on the inside of the holographic seal.
-But the price of a cryptographic seal is only ~$0.10; not much is protecting that account number.
-This puts us in a loosing position:
+Protecting the face value of Casascius and other physical Bitcoins has traditionally been handled by printing the public account number on the outside of the holographic sticker and printing a secret key for that account on the inside of the holographic sticker.
+But the price of a holographic sticker is only ~$0.10; not much is protecting that account number.
+This puts us in a losing position:

-- Counterfeit crypto: upfrontCost + (rawMaterialsCost x numberOfCoins)
+- Counterfeit BTC: upfrontCost + (rawMaterialsCost x numberOfCoins)

-- Legitimate crypto: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)
+- Legitimate BTC: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)

-The trick thus becomes increasing the per-coin cost of counterfeiting to something higher than the value of the face-value of the coin while also keeping the cost for producing each coin below the face-value of the coin: counterfeit production cost > face-value > cost of initial production.
-As long as the cost to reproduce the object is less than the face value, we win.
+The trick thus becomes increasing the per-coin cost of counterfeiting to something higher than the value of the face-value of the coin while also keeping the cost for producing each coin below the face-value of the coin.
+As long as the cost to replicate the object is less than the face value, we win: replication cost > face-value:

-- Counterfeit crypto: upfrontCost + (rawMaterialsCost x replicationCost x numberOfCoins)
+- Counterfeit BTC: upfrontCost + (rawMaterialsCost x replicationCost x numberOfCoins)

-- Legitimate crypto: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)
+- Legitimate BTC: upfrontCost + (rawMaterialsCost x faceValue x numberOfCoins)

-Finally, and perhaps most importantly, PUF Bitcoins would be perfect for the many countries with unstable national currencies, like Myanmar, Venezuela, and North Korea, and other countries which unofficially accept physical US dollars5.
+PUF Bitcoins would be perfect for the many countries with unstable national currencies, like Myanmar, Venezuela, and North Korea, and other countries which unofficially accept physical US dollars1.
 There is a large amount of distrust in any paper currency to which even the venerable US dollar struggles to overcome,

 “I’m sorry,” he says.